 As we age, our digestive system simply becomes inefficient.
 We produce less digestive enzymes, which causes bloating and other digestive concerns.
 Specifically, the lining of our stomach loses its ability to produce sufficient hydrochloric acid which is required to release vitamin B12 from food.
 Other factors that many cause vitamin B12 deficiency include the over-use of antacids and some specific widely used drugs since they lower stomach acid secretion.
 Vitamin B12 deficiency is also linked to those people suffering from H pylori, a common cause of stomach ulcers.

 These days there are many foods, often cereals, which are fortified with vitamin B12 indicating its importance.
 However, processed cereals and grains are not particularly healthy.
 They break down into sugar easily and stimulate insulin production.
-It is for this reason that I recommend the use of vitamin B-12 by way of supplementation to avoid a deficiency.
+It is for this reason that I recommend the use of vitamin B-12 supplements to avoid a deficiency.

 You may wish to investigate vitamin B12 deficiency if:

 - You are a vegan or follow a vegetarian diet.

 - You are over 50.